the-teachingRSE-project/competencies/competencies.md

       mental model of codebase and to document it via text or tools to support sustainability.&
     As local team but likely stronger awareness of tooling and practices in place within RSE team to support this.
-Distributinh work makes it only necessary for each developer to understand code related to their assigned tasks.& Training and experience are key here and organisations can help to coordinate and provide support for training and mentoring/community activities.
+Distributing work makes it only necessary for each developer to understand code related to their assigned tasks.& Training and experience are key here and organisations can help to coordinate and provide support for training and mentoring/community activities.
+      Establishing RSE departments with specialists for certain aspects of software will improve overall turnaround times.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SWLC&